KL13NT/my-amazing-course/collections/lectures/changing-configuration.md

 the values and commit the changes to have them immediately reflect in the output website.

 This is a sample explanation.
+This is simplified.

 ## Theme